 STEP 2: Photo Shoot Day

 We will take some professional photos of your house, and depending on the style and layout, we may do a drone/camera video of the inside or outside as well.
 Having your home staged well for the photos can make a huge difference in how quickly the home sells, as most people look at photos online before choosing to look at a property.
 This is how we introduce your property to the world!

 STEP 3: In the Market!

 Once we have a signed the representation agreement, have settled on price and have taken photos and measurements, it’s time to officially get your home in the market!
 With permission, I will place a sign in your yard, make your listing live in our online MLS system, do an e-mail blast to 500+ REALTORS® letting them know your home is in the market, and promote your home online through co-operative company listings.

 Moving forward, there are several things I can do to promote your home, including but not limited to: social media posts, videos online, mailers, open houses, and REALTOR® luncheons.

 While your home is in the market, it is my job to protect your interests and respect your wishes when it comes to selling your home.
 I’ll present any offers I receive to you promptly, provide updated market information for pricing changes, and make sure the selling of your home goes smoothly.

 If you are ready to get your home in the market, one of the first things to tackle is getting your home ready for showings.

 When staging your home, your ultimate goal is to make it as welcoming and desirable as possible.
 In order to do this, you want to present your home in a way people can envision it as their own.
-It can feel uncomfortable to be in spaces that belong to other people, especially personal spaces like bedrooms, closets, and bathrooms if they are cluttered with personal belongings.

 First impressions are everything!
 If the outside looks unkempt due to poor landscaping or full gutters, peeling paint or dirty fixtures, potential buyers may not even come in.